Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Numerical Design by Optimizing Averaged Squared Lipschitzness

 \section{Numerical Design by Optimizing Averaged Squared Lipschitzness}

-The discussion in the previous section does not consider numerical efficiency: while different scalar schedules are statistically equivalent, they lead to ODEs or SDEs with dramatically different regularity properties of the drift term.
-In this section, we explore how to choose interpolation schedules that enhance numerical efficiency.
+The previous section established that all scalar interpolation schedules are statistically equivalent under KL in path space.
+What this equivalence does \emph{not} touch is numerical efficiency: schedules that are statistically interchangeable can produce ODEs whose drift fields differ dramatically in regularity, and hence in how easily they can be integrated to high accuracy with few time steps.
+In this section we propose a numerical criterion -- the averaged squared Lipschitzness of the drift -- and study its minimization over scalar schedules.
 We focus on ODEs rather than SDEs for simplicity, noting that ODEs typically achieve better empirical performance due to their greater ease of integration~\cite{karras2022elucidating, dockhorn2022genie}.